Quartz14/shelter_dogs_exploration/README.md

 ### Files:
 * Dataset-from Hungarian Database of Homeless Pets obtained from kaggle (link below)
 * Jupyter notebook- containing the exploratory data analysis
+* plots folder - consists of images of plots

 ### Key questions tackled:
 * Is neutering essential to ensure your future pet is friendly?